kanakpandit17/Medifine/README.md

 Application Link & Future Scope:

-Following is the youtube link of our app:
+Here is the youtube link of our app: https://youtu.be/HT0TS-_LLIg

 1. The application be further developed according to user feedbacks.
 2. Also, we can generate the lists of nearby hospitals/dieticians through API which fetches the related database.